BenjaminWatts/wage-calc/README.md

 2. Payrise required for 1-5 days in the office to maintain take home pay with a fully remote role.
 3. Teacher salary required to have same takehome pay for 0-5 days in office
 4. TBC - self-employed/freelancer day-rate equivalent

+Current bugs

+1. workingAndCommutingHours is not varying for different hybrid splits.
+May also impact netHourlyPay
+2. Adjusted slary for nethybrid doesn't seem to be varying
+3. Teacher salary seems high - maybe salary solver is ending too early.